 (2) If as a result of an order under subsection (1) a port authority will lose the use of improvements that it has effected on land in performing its functions, the port authority is entitled to compensation from the State for the depreciated value of those improvements.

-27. Restrictions on power to sell land
+27. Power to sell land, restrictions on

 (1) The power of a port authority to sell port land does not extend to Crown land.